 Many parents make the mistake of leaving their child on their own when they transition them to their own bed.
 They have been used to you sleeping with them so you will have to be and can withdraw this gradually.
 In addition, if your child is anxious you will need to address those fears in the first instance.

-Would you like to know more on how to help your child sleep in their own bed
+Would you like to know more about how to help your child sleep in their own bed?

 Download my free pdf >TOP TIPS HELPING CHILDREN TO SLEEP IN THEIR OWN BEDS

 Click here for more free PDF’s on baby, child, teenager and adult sleep tips>>> Sleep Consultations

 It is never too late, the time can be now.
 With Love Catherine